PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 namespace PrestaShopBundle\Controller\Admin\Sell\Customer;

-// Controller name is suffixed with Customer in singular form class CustomerController
+// Controller name is prefixed with Customer in singular form class CustomerController
 {
     // Index page which is opened when